Tchez/brain-blog/notes/projects/speakup-palmas/in-person/roles-responsibilities.md

 **Role:** Ensure the physical event setup is organized and adequate.

-**Who can be:** Organized, proactive people who are good at solving last-minute issues.
+**Who can be one:** Organized, proactive people who are good at solving last-minute issues.

 **Responsibilities:**